Gleichschaltung: Propaganda and societal integration

 For example, in 1934, the government founded the Deutscher Reichsbund für Leibesübungen (German Reich League for Bodily Exercise), later the Nationalsozialistischer Reichsbund für Leibesübungen, as the official sports governing body.
 All other German sport associations gradually lost their freedom and were co-opted into it.
 Besides sports, another more important part of the "co-ordination" effort was the purging of the civil service, both at the Federal and state level.
 Top Federal civil servants—the State Secretaries—were largely replaced if they were not sympathetic to the Nazi program, as were the equivalent bureaucrats in the states, but Nazification took place at every level.
 Civil servants rushed to join the Nazi Party, fearing they would lose their jobs if they did not.
 At the local level, mayors and councils were terrorized by Nazi stormtroopers of the SA and SS into resigning or following orders to replace officials and workers at local public institutions who were Jewish or belonged to other political parties.

 The Gleichschaltung also included the formation of various organizations with compulsory membership for segments of the population, particularly the youth of Germany.
-Boys first served as apprentices in the Pimpfen (cubs), beginning at the age of six, and at age ten, entered the Deutsches Jungvolk (Young German Boys) and served there until joining the Hitler Youth proper at age fourteen.
-Boys remained there until age eighteen, at which time they entered into the Arbeitsdienst (Labor Service) and the armed forces.
-Girls became part of the Jungmädel (Young Maidens) at age ten and at age fourteen were enrolled in the Bund Deutscher Mädel (League of German Maidens).
+Boys first served as apprentices in the Pimpfen, beginning at the age of six, and at age ten, entered the Deutsches Jungvolk and served there until joining the Hitler Youth proper at age fourteen.
+Boys remained there until age eighteen, at which time they entered into the Arbeitsdienst and the armed forces.
+Girls became part of the Jungmädel at age ten and at age fourteen were enrolled in the Bund Deutscher Mädel.
 At eighteen, BDM members generally went to the eastern territory for their Pflichtdienst, or Landjahr, a year of labor on a farm.
 By 1940, membership in the Hitler Youth numbered some eight million.